RomanKoshkin/Alienify/README.md

 This code builds on [StyleGAN2-ADA](https://github.com/NVlabs/stylegan2-ada-pytorch) and was inspired by [Apocalyptify](https://huggingface.co/spaces/Norod78/Apocalyptify).
 It blends the orininal StyleGAN2 and the same network but fine-tuned on another dataset (e.g. aliens and zombies).
 You can train the network on your own dataset.

 ## Quick start
 For quick start, run the [Colab notebook](https://colab.research.google.com/drive/1o6gsTHuA3G-FHohRN0lFquZX76eYRn50#scrollTo=mzog4xryYODB) hassle-free.
 If you have serious GPU compute, use it.
-Clone this notebook, make sure you have the right version dependencies, download the data (see the top of the Colab notebook).
+Clone this repo, make sure you have the right version dependencies, download the data (see the top of the Colab notebook).
+Open an issue if something doesn't work.

 ### Projections